OpenMoonRay/openmoonray-docs/docs/MoonRay/lights/mike_test.md

 * SphereLight
 * SpotLight

-This bit gives you an overview of lights in MoonRay.
+(TO-DO: turn each of the types into a link once the pages are there.)

+2 of the light types - DistantLight and EnvLight - are treated as having their illuminating surface at infinity.
+The remaining 6 types are considered local lights in the sense that their 3D positions are determined by spatial coordites (for instance, a SphereLight is positioned by setting its *center* attribute).

-It talks about the 8 current light types and how some of them are local and some at infinity(ish).
-It tells you about the settings that are shared by all light types.
-It talks about the light sampling scheme.
+This section talks about the settings that are shared by all light types.

-Other topics it discusses are LightSets, ShadowSets, LightFilters, ShadowReceiverSets, texture attributes on lights, and other topics.
+This section talks about how MoonRay samples the lights in the scene, in the context of MoonRay's 2 sampling mechamisms.

+Here are some related things that this section also needs to talk about:
+* LightSets
+* ShadowSets
+* LightFilters
+* ShadowReceiverSets
+* texture attributes on lights
+* loads of other topics.